-To enroll for the fall semester . . . . .
-July 6 To enroll for the spring semester . . . . . .
-November 5 To enroll for summer session . . . . .
-April 15
+To enroll for the fall semester July 15

+To enroll for the spring

+semester November 15

+To enroll for summer session March 1

 At the discretion of the Academic Affairs Committee, the School of Liberal Arts may admit on a probationary basis those students who do not meet the minimum requirements for direct admission.
 To be considered for probationary admission, students must be in the upper two-thirds of their high school graduating class and have combined SAT scores of at least 650.
-Such students are counseled through the School of Liberal Arts Office of Student Affairs and remain on a probationary status until they have successfully raised their cumulative grade point average to a C (2.0) or better and satisfied any other limitations set by the Academic Affairs Committee; students who do not achieve a cumulative grade point average of C (2.0) after two semesters, or 24 credit hours, will be dismissed.
+Such students are counseled through the School of Liberal Arts Office of Student Affairs and remain on a probationary status until they have successfully raised their cumulative grade point average to a C (2.0) or better and satisfied any other limitations set by the Academic Affairs Committee; Students admitted on probationary status will become eligible for dismissal if they fail to achieve a 2.3 GPA during each semester until they have reached a cumulative GPA of C (2.0).
+Students who do not achieve a cumulative grade point average of C (2.0) after two semesters, or 24 credit hours, will be dismissed.